BUSINESS ENERGY

 What happens after the audit?

 Once you’ve got your report, you then need to put the recommendations in place.
-You business energy audit report should include:
+Your business energy audit report should include:

 You don’t have to do everything at once, so focus on the changes that have the biggest impact and lowest cost.
 You might also consider: